SciCompMod/memilio/cpp/models/ide_secir/README.md

 - InfectedNoSymptoms, becomes InfectedSymptoms or Recovered after some time
 - InfectedSymptoms, becomes InfectedSevere or Recovered after some time
 - InfectedSevere, becomes InfectedCritical or Recovered after some time
-- InfectedCritical, becomes Recovereed or Dead after some time
+- InfectedCritical, becomes Recovered or Dead after some time
 - Recovered
 - Dead

 are used to simulate the spread of the disease.